SVB Tweede Divisie

-The SVB Tweede Divisie is second-highest division overall in the Surinamese football league system after the SVB Eerste Divisie, where the top club is promoted to each season.
-The weakest club is relegated to the Lidbondentoernooi.
+The SVB Tweede Divisie is third-highest division overall in the Surinamese football league system after the SVB Eerste Divisie, where the top club is promoted to each season.
+The weakest club is relegated to the Derde Divisie.
 The league was previously known as the SVB Eerste Klasse but became the Eerste Divisie for the 2016–17 season after Suriname's top division changed its name from Hoofdklasse to Topklasse, only to be rebranded as the Tweede Divisie for the 2017–18 season.

-The competition was founded in 1956.
+The competition was founded in 1923.

 Clubs

 The following clubs participated in the 2022–23 season: